The Future is Flowing: Novel seawater Purification Techniques Research

 Conventional desalination technologies, while effective, face some limitations.
 Thermal-based desalination like Multi-Stage Flash (MSF) distillation and Multi-Effect Distillation (MED) involve high energy consumption.
 This makes the operating cost high.

 While some regions may benefit from integrating thermal desalination units with fuel-based power plants for lower energy costs, this is not a globally viable solution.
 Similarly, membrane-based desalination like Reverse Osmosis (RO) relies on semi-permeable membranes.
-These membranes require frequent replacement and cleaning.
+These membranes require frequent replacement and cleaning if a suitable advanced pretreatment process is not utilized.

 Additionally, these processes can have environmental impacts, including brine discharge.
 With a better understanding of these challenges, the pursuit of novel seawater purification techniques research makes sense.
 We need fresh thinking and creative solutions to tackle these issues.